danielnathanson/DBMS/README.md

 - concurrency
 - recovery

 This was a class project of mine where I implemented the above functionalities on top of a provided bare-bones DBMS.
-Unfortunately, I cannot show the code that I wrote in this public repository because future students might find and copy it.
+Unfortunately, I cannot show the code that I wrote in this public repository because future students might come across this repository.